itstommymorgan/vim_config/README.markdown

 more (e.g. you're switching to a different project now, etc.).
 I've mapped the BufOnly command to the `<Leader>bo` keychain.

+### CamelCaseMotion ###

+CamelCaseMotion defines keybindings for motions that work on camel-case words (and underscore-separated words). e.g., by default, `w` goes to the end of the word, even if that word is CamelCasedLikeThis.
+Using CamelCaseMotion, you can use `,w` to move to the next part of the CamelCasedWord. `:help camelcasemotion` for more information.

 ### Command-T ###

 In the Mac OS X application TextMate, you can use Cmd-t to do a 'fuzzy' search for files in your current working directory.
-Command-T is a plugin that duplicates this functionality - using <Leader>t by default.
+Command-T is a plugin that duplicates this functionality - using `<Leader>t` by default.
 Just start typing and you'll see it in action.
 The config settings I've made are in `vim\config\commandt.vim`.

 ### Conque ###